 Let’s face it, stress happens.
 It’s part of being human.
 It requires effort and skill to take care of ourselves in ways that minimize stress, ensure we truly enjoy our free time, and enable us to be fully present in our lives.
-When we experience stress our brains trigger the release of stress hormones into our bloodstream.
+When we experience stress our brains trigger the release of stress hormones into our bloodstream, you can help the stress with Full Spectrum CBD Tablets.
 After a stressful situation, it can take anywhere from half an hour to a couple of days to return to a normal resting state.
-Chronic elevated levels of stress hormones can lead to serious issues.
+Chronic elevated levels of stress hormones can lead to serious issues, and that’s why we look for relaxation method like fun activities or meditation, and there are also other alternatives like consuming products such as cbd gummies for stress which really help people feel more relaxed and better overall., even getting a CBD Lip Butter can help you.
 For example, too much cortisol can suppress the immune system, increase blood pressure, decrease libido, produce acne, contribute to obesity, and more.

 How can we reset our body and return to the desired resting state, free of stress hormones?
 Awareness is the first step.
 Our body can give us signs right away that our physiology has changed.
 Often, our heartbeat and breathing changes; we can feel heat in our body or sweaty palms.
 Eating and drinking patterns can change when we are stressed.
 We may feel the fight-or-flight response.